 Are peafowl good pets?
 No, peafowl generally do not make good pets in the traditional sense.
 They’re popular for their impressive plumage, not as companions.
 Peafowl are closer to being wild than truly “domestic” birds.
 They’re territorial, standoffish, and they loathe handling.
 Choose a chicken or duck if you want a pet bird that enjoys snuggles.

 Do peafowl have predators?
 Yes, peafowl have predators.
 Peafowl face many predators include foxes, dogs, coyotes, and wild cats.
 However, even a tiny weasel can pose a threat to your peafowl.

 Can I keep peafowl with chickens?
 Don’t keep peafowl with other birds, including chickens!
 This drastically increases their risk of blackhead disease, which is fatal to peafowl.
 Additionally, peafowl can be aggressive toward smaller birds.
-It’s best to keep peafowl and other birds (ducks, guineafowl, turkeys, pheasants, etc.) separate.
+It’s best to separate peafowl and other birds (ducks, guineafowl, turkeys, pheasants, etc.).

 How long is the breeding season for peafowl?
 Breeding season begins in late February and ends in August.
 However, peacocks do not typically mate with peahens during the early months.
 This is simply a period for growing their elaborate trains and attracting – or courting – peahens.
 My peafowl generally begin mating in May, and the peahens lay a clutch one month later in June, followed by another clutch in late July or early August.

 How long does a peacock’s tail grow?
 Peacocks grow trains over six feet in length.
 Every year it grows longer, which is an easy way to tell a peacock’s age.
 They drop their beautiful train feathers in August or September, but they return even longer by February.